Find Tech Schools

 • Microchip Specialist

-In 2016, there was an estimated number of 73,600 jobs in the United States for Computer Hardware Engineer.
+There were about 73,600 jobs for Computer Hardware Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Computer Hardware Engineer by 2026.
-There will be an estimated 5,100 positions for Computer Hardware Engineer per year.
+Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.

 undefined